SC Internacional: Kings of Brazil (1970s)

-Elias Figueroa one of the greatest defenders in the history of football and idol of Internacional.
+Elias Figueroa a prominent defender and key player for Internacional.

 In 1970s Internacional achieved eight Campeonato Gaúcho titles in a row, the longest consecutive title streak in the state, winning all regional championships from 1969 to 1976.
 It was a remarkable accomplishment for Internacional, surpassing their rival Grêmio's seven titles streak in 1960s.
 The 1970s, however, would bring even more achievements.

-Perhaps no other time is remembered with more affection and longing by the Internacional supporters than the victorious Seventies.
-In that decade, Inter became the most successful club in Rio Grande do Sul and in Brazil.
-The new Beira-Rio Stadium lived up to the expectations of the passionate fans.

 Inter achieved great results in the first national championships it competed in at Beira-Rio, finishing in fifth place in the 1969, 1970 and 1971 tournaments, which were decided in quadrangular rounds.
 Gradually, names like Valdomiro, Claudiomiro, Carpegiani, Hermínio, Pontes, Cláudio Duarte, Tovar, and Carbone were taking on the leading roles of the red team.
 Leading the red dugout at the turn of the decade was the manager Daltro Menezes.

 Changes and progress started in 1972.
 Now under the command of a new coach, Dino Sani, Inter received the reinforcement of Chilean center-back Figueroa, who would soon become an idol of the colorados.
 The year also brought a third place at the Brasileirão, achieved in a historic campaign that took the club to the semifinals against Palmeiras.
 A draw in 1-1, however, took the team from São Paulo to the finals.

 Rubens Minelli took over Internacional in 1974 and was the team's coach until 1976.